LailaMahmoudi/Machine-Learning-and-statistical-Analysis-Of-Titanic/README.md

 - Separating the independant and the dependant variable.
 - Splitting the training data.

-# Step 4 : Modeling the Random Forest Model with Hyperparameters Tunning using the GridSearchCV.
+# Step 4 : Modeling the Random Forest Model.

- - In this part we'll try the Random Forest Model.
+ - In this part we'll try to build a Random Forest Model and then tunning the hyperparameters using the GridSearcCV.

 # Step 5 : Evaluating the performance of Random Forest using the performance metrics.